 It’s simple really… trust your gut.
 My gut tells me I can’t increase my prices yet, Brad’s gut tells him he can’t charge for the Soapy Water Test, the accountant feels uncomfortable in her gut to charge more than $750, and maybe your gut tells you you can’t increase your prices yet either.
 But keep checking in with your gut, because one day it will feel right and then you should jump on it immediately.

 As with so many things in life: If it feels right… it is right.

 I have collected a bunch of great resources and information for family business and husband and wife business owners.
 If you come across any particularly good E-books, articles, infographics, videos or links yourself or better yet if you have created any yourself, please let me know so I can add them here.

 I specialise in working with husband and wife family business partners to help them discover and build their own Beautiful Business and Life and then build it.
 Typically, businesses such as these are built on the profession of one of the couple.
 Husband and wife family businesses like these make up the majority of small business partnerships in Australia.
-Often (but not always of course) it is the husband’s trade or profession that lies at the foundation of the business, and he runs the operations of the business (the work of the business), while the wife runs the marketing, finances, the HR issues, and the admin.

 “Roland helped us get clear on our roles and responsibilities in the business and find a realistic balance between work and home life again… Business is Fun again”